-This person shall be the holder of, at least, a Grade C Clerk of the Course Licence for the discipline within which he/she is to perform his /her function.
+This person shall, unless MSA has granted specific permission to the contrary, have passed the MSA examination related to the General Competition Rules.
 The permanent appointment of a Chief Marshal/Deputy Chief Marshal shall only be made after consultation with the Post Chiefs.
 Any other interim appointment shall be made in consultation with the Clerk of the Course for the event concerned, subject to the appointee being adequately qualified as specified previously.
 Any person appointed to the position of Deputy Chief Marshal or Chief Marshal shall generally be required to have at least 10 years marshalling experience, and to have served as a Post Chief for at least 5 years.